 - a.
-Existing Lighting - (1) Any outdoor luminaire installed prior to [Ordinance effective date] and use thereof that does not comply with any standard or requirement of Sec.
-8109-4.8.2.4.b, and is not otherwise approved in conjunction with a land use and/or structure authorized by a discretionary permit granted pursuant to this Chapter, may remain in use until replaced, but shall comply with the following requirements as of [One year from ordinance effective date]:

-i.
-Luminaires that have adjustable mountings with the ability to be redirected shall be directed downward, to the extent feasible, to reduce glare and light trespass onto adjacent undeveloped areas; and ii.
-Lighting shall be turned off at 10:00 p.m. or when people are no longer present in exterior areas being illuminated, whichever occurs latest, and shall remain turned off until sunrise, except for essential luminaires which may remain on if used to illuminate circulation areas such as walkways and driveways or building entrances, or if used for safety or security lighting, pursuant to the requirements of Sec.
-8109-4.8.2.4.b(5).

-(2) Any outdoor luminaire installed prior to [Ordinance effective date] and use thereof that does not comply with any standard or requirement of this Sec.
-8109-4.8.2 that is approved in conjunction with a land use and/or structure authorized by a discretionary permit granted pursuant to this Chapter may remain in use until at least [three years from ordinance effective date] subject to the applicable requirements of subsections a(1)(i) and a(1)(ii) above.
-Upon approval of a minor or major modification to the subject discretionary permit, all such lighting shall be required to be modified or replaced so that the lighting and use thereof conforms to the applicable standards and requirements of this Sec.
+Existing Lighting: - (1) Any outdoor luminaire installed prior to [Ordinance effective date] that does not comply with any standard or requirement of Sec.
+8109-4.8.2.4(b) and is not otherwise approved in conjunction with a land use and/or structure authorized by a discretionary permit granted pursuant to this Chapter may remain in use until replaced by a luminaire that complies until compliance with the standards of Sec.
+8109-4.8.2.4(b) is achieved, but shall comply with the following requirements as of [One year from ordinance effective date]: - i.
+Luminaires that have adjustable mountings with the ability to be redirected shall be directed downward, to the extent feasible, to reduce glare and light trespass onto adjacent undeveloped areas; and - ii.
+Lighting shall be turned off at 10:00 p.m. or until people are no longer present in exterior areas being illuminated, whichever occurs latest, and shall remain turned off until sunrise, except for essential luminaires which may remain on if used to illuminate circulation areas such as walkways and driveways or building entrances, or if used for safety or security lighting, pursuant to the requirements of Sec.
+8109-4.8.2.4(b)(5). - (2) Any outdoor luminaire installed prior to [Ordinance effective date] that does not comply with any standard or requirement of Sec.
+8109-4.8.2 that is approved in conjunction with a land use and/or structure authorized by a discretionary permit granted pursuant to this Chapter may remain in use until at least [three years from ordinance effective date] subject to the applicable requirements of subsections (a)(1)(i) and (a)(1)(ii) above.
+Upon approval of a minor or major modification to the subject discretionary permit, all such lighting shall be required to be modified or replaced so that the lighting conforms to the standards and requirements of Sec.
 8109-4.8.2, with the replacement lighting to be phased in within a reasonable time period after [three years from ordinance effective date]